Installation view of JACK GOLDSTEIN x 10,000 at the Jewish Museum, New York. Art © Estate of Jack Goldstein.

 Assist the R&R Coordinator in industry-standard permissions processes and rights clearance work to research and obtain image copyrights and licensing permission for artworks that support a variety of departments, projects, and programs at the Jewish Museum.

 Assist the Membership Department staff in all areas related to membership development, fund raising and member services and benefits.
 This is an excellent opportunity to observe the inner workings of a non-profit organization, as well as to gain experience working within a museum, and to learn non-profit membership department and development practices.

 The Education Department at the Jewish Museum is offering an excellent opportunity for an individual who is interested in education in the arts.
-The Education intern will work in all areas of the department—school, family, teen, access and adult programs.
-Additionally, the intern will help with administrative responsibilities in the department.
+The Education intern will work in a variety of areas in the department—school, family, teen, and access programs.

-The Marketing Communications department at the Jewish Museum is offering an excellent opportunity for an individual who is interested in communications, who would like hands-on experience promoting a non-profit art and culture museum.
+The Marketing and Communications Department at The Jewish Museum is offering an excellent opportunity for an individual who is interested in communications, who would like hands-on experience promoting a non-profit, art and culture museum.

 Volunteers play an integral role at the Jewish Museum, providing support to all aspects of Museum operations.

 We continually seek to expand our diverse volunteer corps by incorporating a wide range of individuals and by providing many types of volunteer jobs.
 In addition to the opportunities listed here, applicants are assessed for their skills and interests and are placed in appropriate positions as determined by current staff needs.

 Work with the Membership Department to recruit new members, and reach out to current members to renew and increase their membership support for the Museum.
 Assignments include staffing the lobby Membership Desk, calling lapsed members, and preparing membership and special event mailings.
 Opportunities available for volunteers interested in database entry as well.
 Strong interpersonal skills and ability to work well with a diverse group of members and staff are essential.